 Rule to meet minimum service standards

 If a trigger event affects your licence, you need to meet the minimum service standards.

-- the average number of eligible bulletins you broadcast each week in the benchmark year
+- the average business-day number of eligible local news bulletins broadcast under the license during the benchmark year.

-- cover topics that are important to the local community
+- be about local stories and material important to the local community

 When you are exempt from the minimum service standard